Ensemble Kalman filter based Sequential Monte Carlo Sampler for sequential Bayesian inference: EnKF-SMCS

 It follows that the backward kernel $\hat{L}_{t-1}$, given by Eq.~\eqref{e:suboptL}, is also Gaussian and is given by

 It follows that the resulting incremental weight function is

 Now using the ingredients presented above, we summarize the EnKF-SMCS scheme in Algorithm~\ref{alg:enkf-smcs}.

-It is important to note that a key challenge is yet to be addressed in Algorithm~\ref{alg:enkf-smcs}.
-Namely, we can see from Eq.~\eqref{e:alpha1} that when updating the particle weight, we need to compute $\pi_t(x_t)$, which involves the evaluation of the forward model from $G_1$ to $G_t$.
-This operation is required at each time step, and therefore, the total computational cost can be prohibitive if the total number of steps, $T$, is large.
-We propose a method to tackle the issue, which is based on the following two observations.
-First, in sequential inference problems, one is only interested in the posterior distribution at the final step where all data are incorporated; second, in many practical problems the posteriors may not vary substantially in several consecutive steps.
-It therefore may not be necessary to \emph{exactly} compute the posterior distribution at each time step and, as a result, we only need to sample the posterior distribution in a relatively small number of selected steps.
+{ It is important to note that a key challenge is yet to be addressed in Algorithm~\ref{alg:enkf-smcs}, namely the computational cost of computing the particle weight.
+First recall that the main computational cost arises from the evaluation of the forward model $G_t$, and therefore, the total computational cost can be approximately measured by the number of evaluations of $G_t$.
+We can see from Eq.~\eqref{e:alpha1} that when updating the particle weight, we need to compute $\pi_t(x_t)$, which involves the evaluation of the forward model from $G_1$ to $G_t$.
+This operation is required at each time step, and as a result the number of the model evaluations is at the order of $O(T^2)$ for each particle.
+Therefore, the total computational cost can be prohibitive if $T$ is large. } We propose a method to tackle the issue, which is based on the following two observations. {First, here we mainly consider the sequential inference problems where one is primarily interested in the posterior distribution at the final step where all data are incorporated (we appreciate that there are problems where all the intermediate posteriors are of interest and in this case the method proposed here does not apply).} {Second, in many practical problems, after some number of observations, the posteriors may not vary substantially in several consecutive steps.} It therefore may not be necessary to \emph{exactly} compute the posterior distribution at each time step and, as a result, we only need to sample the posterior distribution in a relatively small number of selected steps.
 Based on this idea, we propose the following scheme in each time step to reduce the computational cost: we first compute an approximate weight for each particle, and then assess that if some prescribed conditions (based on the approximate weights) are satisfied.
 If such conditions are satisfied, we evaluate the actual weights of the particles.
 To implement this scheme, we have to address the following issues: \begin{itemize} \item First we need a method to compute the approximate weight, which should be much easier to compute than the exact weight.
 Recall that in Eq.~\eqref{e:alpha1} one has to evaluate $\pi_t(\-x_t)/\pi_{t-1}(\-x_{t-1})$ which involves computing the forward models from $G_1(\-x_t)$ all the way to $G_t(\-x_t)$, and so the computational cost is high.
 To reduce the computational cost, we propose the following approximate method to evaluate Eq.~\eqref{e:alpha1}.
 Namely we first write $\pi_t(\-x_t)/\pi_{t-1}(\-x_{t-1})$ as,

 and naturally we can approximate $\pi_{t-1}$ with $q_{t-1}$, yielding,